- Prayer Bracelet

 The EKSA professional gaming headset, with a highly sensitive microphone and noise reduction tech, reduces distracting background noise to collect your voice clearly.
 Easy-to-use volume adjustment and one key Mic mute switch, easy for your game operation.

 Feeling completely stuck & clueless on what to get him?
 Couldn’t find any good Bar Mitzvah gift ideas that fit your budget?
 Get him a gift card to his favorite store and leave the decision up to him.

 Dabbing Hanukah blessing outfit gift for a Bar Mitzvah Boy.
 Great Chanukah clothing to celebrate the festival of lights.
 Funny Hanukah Pijama with the dabbing Jewish boys with his Kippa on his head.

 This gorgeous and uniquely designed 14K yellow gold Chai pendant is both meaningful and stylish.
 The chai is a Hebrew word and symbol meaning life, living or alive.
-The gematria or numerological value of the letters to add up to 18.
-The chai is often worn on a necklace in the form of a medallion or amulet as a reminder of the preciousness and value of life.
-The Chai is decorated to look like the walls of Jerusalem or the Western Wall, Kotel
+The gematria or numerological value of the letters adds up to 18.
+The chai is often worn on a necklace as a medallion or amulet as a reminder of the preciousness and value of life.
+The Chai is decorated to look like the walls of Jerusalem or the Western Wall, Kotel.

 Start and end the Shabbat with this stunning Ner Mitzvah Kiddush Cup, Stainless Steel Non Tarnish with that shining glow finish and Hebrew letters.
 At the start and end of Shabbat and holidays, Jewish families the world over gather and sanctify the day with a blessing over a cup of wine or grape juice.
 This beautiful, decorative sterling silver cup is perfect for this tradition.